The Best Flea Collars for Dogs in 2022

 Potential Contraindications with Dog Flea Collars

-As we have discussed, flea collars contain pesticides which are designed to kill and repel parasites.
+As we have discussed, flea collars contain pesticides that are designed to kill and repel parasites.
 However, they can prove to be too harsh for some dogs.
-Even those which only use natural ingredients can prove to be problematic to some pooches.
-The majority of active ingredients are non-toxic, but some have been known to cause skin irritation or some form of allergic reaction.
+Even models that only use natural ingredients can prove to be problematic for some pooches.
+The majority of active ingredients are non-toxic, but some have been known to cause skin irritation or some form of an allergic reaction.
 If you are feeling wary or unsure, it is worth consulting with your dog’s veterinarian for more information.

 As the active ingredients are often spread through natural oils, this can lead to them inadvertently being spread around your house via rugs, furniture, and clothing.
 For most people, this is not an issue, but these could trigger a negative reaction amongst others including skin redness, itching, and even flaring up asthma.
-If you find that the chemical flea collars are causing an issue, you could always consider going for the natural ones instead as these ones may not be as problematic.
+If you find that the chemical flea collars are causing an issue, you could always consider going for the natural ones instead as they're generally gentler.

-Having said all of this, the risks involved in using flea collars on your dog are generally small, and many pet owners decide that the benefits outweigh the risks.
-Fleas and ticks are pretty persistent parasites, and some sort of chemicals usually need to be used to clear the parasites from your itching hound.
-Whatever type of treatment you select to use on your dog, you should always monitor them closely to watch out from any side effects which they may be suffering from.
-Discontinue the treatment if you notice any problems which need to be addressed.
+Having said all of this, the risks involved in using flea collars on your dog are small, and most pet owners believe that the benefits far outweigh the risks.
+Fleas and ticks are pretty persistent parasites, and some sort of chemicals need to be used to clear the parasites from your itching hound.
+Whatever type of treatment you select to use on your dog, you should always monitor them closely to watch out for any side effects which they may be suffering from.
+Discontinue the treatment if you notice any problems, such as irritated and red skin around the collar.